 Symptoms of precocious puberty in girls may include:

 Symptoms of precocious puberty in boys may include:

-Your doctor will ask about your child’s symptoms and medical history, and perform a physical exam.
+The doctor will ask about your child’s symptoms and medical history.
+A physical exam will be done.
+An assessment of puberty milestones and growth will be done.
 Your child may be referred to an endocrinologist, which is a doctor who specializes in hormonal, glandular, and metabolic disorders.
-Other tests may include:

 Talk with your doctor about the best treatment plan for you.
 Treatment options include: